fayskerritt/padplants/README.md

 #### Site Owner/Developer
 * As the owner/developer, I want to expand my database of plants, so I can broaden my knowledge.
     * The site is simple to use, users are directed to the register page from the home page as well as if they search for a plant and there are no results.
-    * Logging into the site is easy and when registering you have to confirm your password so users are less likely to forget their credentials.
+    * Logging into the site is easy and when registering you have to confirm your password, so users are less likely to forget their credentials.
-    * Adding a plant is also easy, the botanical name is not required so even if users don't have that information they are still able to add a plant.
+    * Adding a plant is also easy, the botanical name is not required so even if users don't have that information, they are still able to add a plant.
-* As the owner/developer, I want to redirect users to a store, so I can gain sales from people intereted in plants.
+* As the owner/developer, I want to redirect users to a store, so I can gain sales from people interested in plants.
     * The link to a store is clearly visible to all users on the homepage with a clear green background.
 * As the owner/developer, I want to grow my community of plant lovers, so I have an audience of potential customers.
     * The site looks nice and is inviting with nice images and a good layout, which will attract users to explore further as well as make them more likely to return.